squaresLab/BugZoo/tse-2012/look-ultrix/README.txt

 * look utx 4.3              *
 *****************************

+NOTE: This is an improved version of the original look-ultrix bug scenario from the TSE 2012 benchmark suite.
+Checking of the results has been added for the positive test cases.

 Description: The look utility displays any lines in file which contain string as a prefix.
 This benchmark and its test inputs are taken from Miller et al.'s work on fuzz testing.